First-Time Buyers

 Be aware of programs that may be available to you:

-• First Home Savings Account (FHSA) — as described above
+• First Home Savings Account (FHSA), as described above

-• RRSP First Home Buyers' Plan — up to $35,000 per person, repaid over 15 years
+• RRSP First Home Buyers' Plan, up to $60,000 per person, repaid over 15 years

-• Ontario Land Transfer Tax Rebate — up to $4,000
+• Ontario Land Transfer Tax Rebate, up to $4,000

-• Toronto First Home Transfer Tax Rebate — up to $4,475
+• Toronto First Home Transfer Tax Rebate, up to $4,475

-• GST/HST New Housing Rebate — applicable if buying a newly built home
+• GST/HST New Housing Rebate, applicable if buying a newly built home

 Buying your first home in Toronto is absolutely achievable in 2026, but it requires preparation, realistic expectations, and the right professional team.
 Working with a licensed mortgage agent in Toronto gives you access to the full market, unbiased advice, and someone who acts in your interest rather than the bank's.
 The consultation is free.